disteroby/reply-challenge-framework/README.md

 ## Input Parsing

-Modify the `ChallengeDataModel.java` class to correctly store the parsed input data.
+Modify the `it.tt.challenge.example.Challenge2023DataModel.java` class to correctly store the parsed input data.

 ## Challenge Solver

-Create a class that extends the abstract class `ChallengeSolver.java`.
+Create a class that extends the abstract class `it.tt.challenge.core.ChallengeSolver.java`.
 Make sure to implement both the `solve()` and `computeScore(String[][] result)` methods.